 Guidelines for Wagner-Invited Speaker Invitations

-Note that these guidelines do not convey policy around student group invitations or invitations by individual faculty to participate in a class.
-The principles of academic freedom govern these situations.
-Rather, this document describes our intended practices with respect to invitations from the School in its institutional and collective capacity (named lectures, Debates of the Century, Dean’s invited speakers, Convocation speakers, etc.).
+This section describes our intended practices with respect to invitations from the School in its institutional and collective capacity (named lectures, Debates of the Century, Dean’s invited speakers, Convocation speakers, etc.).

 As a school of public service, it is part of our role to expose our students to a broad range of views, even if those views make them uncomfortable.
 We believe that students should, while they are in a relatively safe environment, learn about and become ready to respond to controversial or heterodox views that are part of some policy debates, so that they will be better able to engage with these views once they have graduated.
 At the same time, we do not believe that it is appropriate or desirable for us to invite speakers who refuse to engage with alternative views, who do not back up their positions with factual evidence, or who will be blatantly disrespectful to our community.
-So while we invite controversy, we do not seek speakers who would use our platform primarily to titillate or provoke by airing divergent views.
+So while we invite vigorous debate, we do not seek speakers who would use our platform primarily to titillate or provoke by airing divergent views.

 With these goals in mind:

 - For most events, the School (as an institution) will invite speakers (whether or not they hold views that some might consider controversial) only if they are willing to take questions and engage respectfully with interlocutors and with the audience (panels, lectures with Q&A, etc.).
 Questions may be filtered through a moderator to ensure appropriateness and avoid grand-standing.